 Unlocking the future: single-cell biology, organoids, and AI

 LifeTime’s research teams bring together cutting-edge technologies and by collaborating within the project and they can significantly push forward their development in Europe.
-For example, miniature organs grown in the petri dish – so-called organoids – and other innovative system such as new single-cell biology techniques – recently selected as Science’s breakthrough of 2018 – play a crucial role here.
+For example, miniature organs grown in the petri dish – so-called organoids – and other innovative system such as new single-cell biology techniques –– play a crucial role here.
 The organoids derived from patients’ stem cells enable the development of personalized disease models.
 Combined with the genome editing tool CRISPR, as well as state-of-the-art microscopy, and other models they will help scientists understand how cells stay healthy or progress towards disease and react to therapeutics.

 The experiments – performed using high-throughput methods – generate huge amounts of data.
 Machine learning and artificial intelligence are therefore required for the analysis.
 The computational strategies identify patterns in the transformation of cells and can, for example, predict the onset of a disease or how a disease will progress.
 Together with mathematical models that enable the reconstruction of the cells’ past development, it is thus possible to infer how healthy cells become unhealthy cells.
 The scientists are also searching for central controls that can reverse or even completely prevent disease-causing changes.